eclipse-archived/ceylon-lang.org/documentation/1.3/tour/classes.md

 # #{page.title}

 This is the second step in our tour of the Ceylon language.
 In the [previous leg](../basics) you learned some of the basics of the syntax of Ceylon.
 In this leg we're going to learn how to define classes with methods and attributes.

+First, we need to know about one little restriction that's quite specific to Ceylon.

 ## Identifier naming

-The case of the first character of an identifier is significant.
+The case of the first character of an identifier is significant:

-Type (interface, class, and type parameter) names must start with an initial capital letter.
-Function and value names start with an initial lowercase letter or underscore.
+- Type (interface, class, and type parameter) names must start with an initial capital letter.
+- Function and value names start with an initial lowercase letter or underscore.

 The Ceylon compiler is very fussy about this.
-You'll get a compilation error if you write:
+You'll get a error if you write:

 <!-- try:
     class hello() { } //compile error